Browsers-software/open-url-in-container/README.md

 ## Contibutions

-Contibutions are very welcome.
+Contributions are very welcome.
 There's no specific process right now, just open your PRs/issues in this repo.